 Now that we have told you a bit about our plans to visit Vietnam, let’s look a little further in the future.
-Christina and I want to make our way to Beijing to study Mandarin.
+Christina and I want to make our way to China to study Mandarin.
 We want to spend enough time in China to get comfortable with the language, explore the historical sights, and try our hand at a location independent life.

 So why Beijing?
 We get this question a lot, often with some a voice full of concern and a face that says “are you crazy?”
 These are often the same people that don’t understand why we want to go to China or even Asia for that matter.
 The issue that is usually looming in their heads is the pollution.
 Yes, there is pollution and especially in Beijing but there is a lot more to it than just a polluted megacity and the air quality is showing signs of improvement.
 Having been there before, we know of the many historic monuments, countless activities, low cost of living, and awesome food.
 The main reason we want to spend time in Beijing, and in the surrounding Hebei province, is the dialect of Mandarin the people speak.
 We want to learn as close to standard Mandarin (普通话) as we can and this can be tricky, especially in South China where Cantonese is spoken more frequently.
 We definitely want to visit the south, but for now our focus is Mandarin.